 Employee Engagement results in high performance which equals profits!

-If you think the Human Resources department is about pay role, rules and regulations your living in the past!
+If you think the Human Resources department is about pay role.
+Rules and regulations your living in the past!
 Viva the Revolution it is about a whole lot more.
 High on our radar is employee engagement.

-Today’s business leaders, directors and Human Resources people need to make staff engagement a number one priority to achieve a better bottom line.
+Today’s business leaders.
+Directors and Human Resources people.
+Need to make staff engagement a number one priority to achieve a better bottom line.

 Managers must ensure everyone is embracing the company mission or purpose.
 That they also share and embrace the company values.
 They feel they are a valued contributor to the whole team and business success.

-Gallop Inc wrote an excellent article on employee engagement and its effects on business performance
+Gallop Inc wrote an excellent article.
+On employee engagement.
+And its effects on business performance

-The Gallup Inc article explains the measure-ability and quantifiable evidence to support the significance of employee engagement.
-The statistical analysis and number of companies, industries and individuals that went into this white paper speak volumes to back up this point of view.
+The Gallup Inc article explains the measure-ability.
+And quantifiable evidence to support the significance of employee engagement.
+The statistical analysis.
+And number of companies.
+Industries.
+And individuals that went into this white paper speak volumes to back up this point of view.

 The Gallup group have the credentials and history to be a group worth listening to.

-Their paper demonstrates a very thorough, detailed and historical analysis of many companies and individuals.
-In places, the analysis is very detailed, but well worth the read.
-If you have any doubts about the relationship between staff engagement, business profitability and overall performance read their article.
+Their paper demonstrates a very thorough, detailed.
+And historical analysis of many companies and individuals.
+Although in places, the analysis is very detailed, it’s well worth the read.
+If you have any doubts.
+About the relationship between staff engagement.
+And business Here is a link to the article.
+THE RELATIONSHIP BETWEEN ENGAGEMENT AT WORK AND ORGANIZATIONAL OUTCOMES 2012 Q12® META-ANALYSIS

 On Page 4 there is this very neat equation: